- 6259 3877

 By learning to see themselves as global citizens of the world, students also learn to embrace diversity and acceptance of people from different cultures and backgrounds.

 IPC’s learning units are designed to appeal to the interests of children so that they are enthusiastic about learning about the world.
-Examples of themes including Who Am I?, Active Planet, Buildings, Young Entrepreneurs and Mission to Mars.
+Examples of themes include Who Am I?, Active Planet, Buildings, Young Entrepreneurs and Mission to Mars.

 The IPC helps to interlink subjects for students so that they can see the broader picture of what they are learning about, and talk about the same topic from different perspectives.

-The IPC has 3 milepost for assessment which take place after 5-7 years of age, 7-9 years of age and 9-11 years of age.
+The IPC has 3 mileposts for assessment which take place after 5-7 years of age, 7-9 years of age and 9-11 years of age.
 Assessment stages include “beginning”, “developing”, and “mastering”, moving students away from the unnecessary comparison of finding out who’s the best.

 Teachers take the approach of identifying the learning stage of each skill in each stage for each student and offering practical activities to help children improve their learning.
 Students also have success criteria that they can understand easily.
 This helps them take an active role in assessing how well they are learning.